multitheftauto/mtasa-php-sdk/README.md

 This SDK requires PHP 7.1 or greater.

+### HTTPlug client abstraction

+As this SDK uses HTTPlug, you will have to require some libraries for get it working.
+See ["HTTPlug for library users"](http://docs.php-http.org/en/latest/httplug/users.html) for more info.

+:warning: **Note**: If you don't follow this requirement before require the SDK, composer will throw you an error.

 ### Setup

 The only supported installation method is via [Composer](https://getcomposer.org).
 Run the following command to require this SDK in your project: